Gearing up for your Supercar Track Xperience at Hallett Motor Racing Circuit?

 Hallett Motor Racing Circuit is located at: 59901 E 5500 Rd, Jennings, OK 74038

 Your reserved time is your Xtreme Xperience Check-In time.
 Please be at our Check-In area at the time you reserved, and have your driver’s license and confirmation out and ready.
 We will accept your confirmation via paper form or on your mobile device.
+All guests will be required to sign our waivers and receive XX wristband before entering the event.
 Reminder: Hallett Motor Racing Circuit is in Central Time Zone.

 For XX Guests, there are no fees to park at Hallett Motor Racing Circuit.

-Customer parking is located in the interior of the racing circuit on the south end, track must be crossed over to enter/exit parking area.
-Guests will sign track waiver upon entering track.
+All guests must sign track waiver upon entering track.
+Customer parking is located on the interior of the racing circuit; track must be crossed over to enter/exit parking area.

 Drone usage/ aerial footage is not permitted.